lwolbrink23/group8/README.md

-# The Suite Spot Code - Group 8
+# The Suite Spot - Group 8
 Welcome to The Suite Spot code!

 ## Prerequisites